microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/calls-api-overview.md

-# Working with the calls and online meetings API in Microsoft Graph
+---title: "Working with the calls and online meetings API in Microsoft Graph"description: "The Microsoft Graph calls and online meetings API adds a new dimension to how your apps and services can interact with users by enabling voice and video features.
+The API enables you to create calls and receive calls from users and applications in Microsoft Teams.
+You can use these APIs to build a service application (bot) that can act as a participant in a call or meeting."---# Working with the calls and online meetings API in Microsoft Graph

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.